macsleep/odometer/docs/Hardware.md

 The Attiny85 is a "V" version which means it can run on lower voltages (2.1 Volts in this setup).
 It has 8 kB of FLASH, 512 bytes of RAM and a 512 byte EEPROM.
 The Calibrated Internal Oscillator is running at 8 MHz with a prescaler of 8.
 This leads to a clock frequency of 1 MHz.

 Brown-out detection is set to 1.8 Volts using the fuses of the Attiny85.
 It is very important to enable brown-out detection or otherwise the EEPROM content will get corrupt.
 Brown-out detection makes sure any ongoing EEPROM write will get done in case the power starts failing.

+The transistor Q2 is a depletion mode MOSFET which by default is conductive without a voltage at the gate.
+It has a low initial resistance of only about 6 Ohm.
+By applying a negative Voltage at the gate the conductivity is reduced.
+It's job is to keep any voltages greater than 20 Volts away from the LDO voltage regulator and at the same time provide as little resistance as possible at lower voltages.

-The LDO voltage regulator has an enable pin which shuts down the regulator when the input voltage goes below 1.3 Volts.
+The LDO voltage regulator has an enable pin which shuts down the regulator when the input voltage goes below 2 Volts.
 In shutdown mode the voltage regulator uses (almost) no power.

 The AC voltage of the hub generator is also rectified by a single diode.
-The **C**urrent **R**egulating **D**iode (CRD) makes sure the gate source voltage of the transistor is not exceeded.
+The **C**urrent **R**egulating **D**iode (CRD) makes sure the gate source voltage of the transistor Q1 is not exceeded.
 The cleaned up, voltage adjusted, inverted signal at the drain is then feed into counter/timer 0 of the tiny.

 To get some optical feedback of the odometer working port 3 of the tiny is connected to a LED.